Fellowship-of-the-Link/tftmap/project/Parsing profile pages.md

 One question (by Pete): We'll end up with an array called `tools_or_practices`.
 The code can't tell if a particular item is a tool or a practice by parsing the page, because there isn't a set structure; the sentences are freeform English.

-Therefore, to put the items in the right place, we'll do something like:
+Therefore, to put the items in the right place, **we'll do something like this?**

 1. Check for an existing page by the name of the item.
 If it exists, it is either a tool or practice (by inspection of the first link), so then handle it as such.
 2. If the page doesn't exist, create a new page in a working folder called `Tools or Practices`, and do the best you can writing the data into the page.
 (Perhaps write the data as a tool, then a separator, then as a practice.)
 Add the name of this page to a to-do list for human gardeners to move and format into either a Tool or Practice page.